kskin/WaterGAN/README.md

 ![](figures/air-gen.png)

 WaterGAN outputs a dataset with paired true color, depth, and (synthetic) underwater images.
 We can use this to train an end-to-end network for underwater image restoration.
+Source code and pretrained models for the end-to-end network are available [here](https://github.com/ljlijie/UnderwaterColorCorrection).
 For more details, see the [paper](https://arxiv.org/abs/1702.07392).

 Raw underwater images gathered from a survey in a pure water tank: